Wyoming State Historical Society

 WSHS Lola Homsher Research Grants:

 Need financial assistance to help finalize your history project?
-The Wyoming State Historical Society offers cash grants to people involved in research activities based on various aspects of the state’s history.
+The Wyoming State Historical Society, a non-profit membership driven educational organization, offers cash grants to people involved in research activities based on various aspects of the state’s history.
 The grants, ranging from $100.00 up to $1500.00 are awarded based on applications submitted to the Society’s Lola Homsher Endowment Fund Committee.
-The deadline is February 28, 2018 with applicants notified of the results in the spring.
-All applications must be submitted electronically.
+The deadline is February 28, 2019with applicants notified of the results in the spring.
+All applications must be submitted electronically via the Society’s website at www.wyshs.org.

 Grant monies are drawn from a fund established by the late Lola Homsher, a noted historian and state archivist.
-Waggener said one of Homsher’s most significant contributions to preserve Wyoming history came when she spearheaded establishing the Wyoming State Historical Society in 1953.
+One of Homsher’ s most significant contributions to preserve Wyoming history came when she spearheaded establishing the Wyoming State Historical Society in 1953.
 After her retirement Miss Homsher made a major donation to the Society that has been used as an endowment to help fund Society programs.

 The committee reviews all proposals and makes awards after the selection process has been completed, usually in spring.
 Preference is given to proposals that promise original research on topics related to Wyoming history.
 Wyoming residents are also given preference, but all applications are welcome.
 Proposals must include a statement of purpose, an explanation of the project, the value to Wyoming history and a description of how the public will benefit from the research.